lumeland/lume.land/plugins/picture.md

 ## Description

-This plugin creates `<picture>` elements, adding all `<source>` as needed to provide versions in different formats and resolutions for the same image.
+The Picture plugin creates `<picture>` elements, adding all `<source>` as needed to provide versions in different formats and resolutions for the same image.
 It uses the [`imagick` plugin](./imagick.md) under the hood to make the transformations.